Chandra O'Connor

 Being an owner of pit bulls, I see how easily dogs are labeled and misunderstood.
 I believe that there is no such thing as a bad dog, just a misunderstood dog.
 Most dogs that get labeled "aggressive" are really just scared and need extra time and attention.
 During my time as a professional dog trainer, I have found a real passion for working with dogs that are labeled "aggressive" or "difficult".
 I specialize in dogs with behavioral issues; reactivity, phobias, and separation anxiety.

 When I'm not at my doggie day job I enjoy volunteering at rescues like Best Friends Animal society and learning more about dog behavior.
 I have taken courses at Duke, the University of Edinburgh, and the University of Colorado Boulder.
-I currently share my home with rescue animals, including two dogs, and a cat.
+I currently share my home with two rescue dogs.

 Lincoln

-Lincoln is a deaf pit bull/ dalmatian mix.
-She was born deaf so don't feel bad for her she doesn't think she is missing anything.
-In fact, she thinks hearing is a little overrated.
+Lincoln was a deaf pit bull/Dalmatian mix who never saw her deafness as a limitation—if anything, she thought hearing was overrated.
 At two years old she was dropped off at the West Valley Shelter pregnant.
 Best Friends Animal Society took her in and found her a nice foster home where she could have and nurture her babies.
 After the babies were adopted out it was time for her to find her forever home.

 So I swiped right on the single mom with the cute spots.
 I was looking for a service animal and I couldn't have gotten a better dog.
 We listened and learned from each other.
 We became a cohesive and inseparable team.